PaulStanley/oscola-biblatex/README.txt

 oscola.cbx: With the citation style files in
             .../tex/latex/biblatex/cbx
 english-oscola.lbx: With the language definition files in
             .../tex/latex/biblatex/lbx
+british-oscola.lbx: With the language definition files in
+            .../tex/latex/biblatex/lbx
 oscola.pdf: With documentation in a suitable directory
             under .../doc/latex